jhildenbiddle/css-vars-ponyfill/README.md

 Determines how the ponyfill handles processing new `<link>` and `<style>` nodes on subsequent calls.

-When `true`, the ponyfill will ignore previously processed `<link>` and `<style>` nodes and generate CSS only for new nodes *unless* a new node contains CSS that requires the ponyfill to process all nodes.
-This can dramatically increase the performance of the polyfill by reducing the amount of CSS that needs to be generated on subsequent calls.
-For example, if new `<link>` and `<style>` nodes do not modify existing custom property values, then the ponyfill only needs to process the CSS from these new nodes (i.e. an "incremental" update).
-However, if custom property values are modified by a new node, then all `<link>` and `<style>` nodes must be processed to ensure that the new value is applied everywhere the custom property is used.
+When `true`, the ponyfill will attempt a fast, incremental update by processing CSS from new `<link>` and `<style>` nodes only.
+This is sufficient when new CSS does not invalidate previously generated CSS, which allows for significantly faster ponyfill and browser style recalculation times.
+When the ponyfill determines that new CSS does invalidate previously generated CSS (e.g. a custom property value is changed), a "full" update will be performed automatically.

-When `false`, the ponyfill will process all `<link>` and `<style>` nodes on each ponyfill call, regardless of the CSS content they contain.
+When `false`, the ponyfill will perform a slower, "full" update on every call, resulting in all `<link>` and `<style>` nodes being processed.

 **Example**